 The character of Sarah is inspired by Christine Ruth Thornton, a 28-year-old woman who fell victim to homicide.
 In June 1977, following a breakup with her partner, Thornton was last seen hitchhiking in Biloxi, Mississippi, before she disappeared.
 Her remains were discovered in Sweetwater County, Wyoming, in 1982 but weren’t identified until 2015 through DNA matching with her relatives.
 Reports indicate she was approximately six months pregnant at the time of her murder.
 A photograph of Thornton was found among Alcala’s belongings, leading to the connection between him and her case.

-At her apartment, Sheryl receives a call from her agent Helen (Jessica Chaffin), who informs her that while the casting directors loved her, they didn’t think she was quite right for the part.
+At her apartment, Sheryl receives a call from her agent Helen (Jessica Chaffin), who informs her that while the casting directors loved her, they did not think she was quite right for the part.
 Discouraged, Sheryl confides in Helen that despite working incredibly hard, she is accomplishing very little.
 She questions whether an acting career is the right path, especially as she can barely make rent.
 Helen then reveals she’s booked Sheryl a guest spot on ABC’s “The Dating Game.”
 She encourages Sheryl to do the show, noting that even Sally Field had appeared on it, and suggests it could give her exposure and potentially lead to other opportunities.

 The Dating Game is an American television game show that first aired on 20 December 1965.
 Created by Chuck Barris, it became a popular format where a bachelorette would ask questions to three eligible bachelors hidden from her view, ultimately choosing one for a date.
 The show was notable for its unique setup, which allowed contestants to make selections based on personality rather than appearance, as the bachelors were concealed behind a partition.
 American actress Sally Field was a contestant on the show in 1966, shortly before her career took off in Hollywood.
 At that time, she was around 19 years old and had already begun to establish herself in the entertainment industry with roles in television shows like Gidget.
 Field’s participation is notable not only because of her subsequent fame but also because it highlights the show’s history of featuring future stars.